 For more occasional frost protection duties, in addition to insulating your mini greenhouse, an 8 hour tea-light inside a terracotta pot makes a good heater.
 Invert another pot on top to make a chimney (make sure it has a drainage hole in it to act as a chimney).
 The candle will warm the pots, which will then radiate the heat out.
 If you are placing this on the glass middle staging put a saucer or insulated mat underneath the pot to protect the glass.

 By following these tips, you can make sure that your greenhouse remains warm enough over winter.
-Head over to our blog for more greenhouse growing tips!
+Why not get some more information on what to grow in a greenhouse in winter!

 In additions, the RHS has a wealth of advice on greenhouse heating.